MitchStephan/ISSS_Reporting_Application/README.md

 ```
 $ java ISSS_Parser
 ```
 - src - contains ISSS_Parser.java the source code for the desktop application look at the documentation at docs/index.html for a detailed description of the application.
 Note, to auto-generate this documentation some private methods were temporarily marked as public.
 However, in the documentation all of these methods have PRIVATE METHOD in their description.

+- docs - contains the documentation for the parser. open index.html in a browser to view the documentation

 styles folder
 ==============